 The search feature is also very useful to filter translations containing specific character sequences.
 To fine-tune your search, you can use advanced search options.

 To save the strings to your computer in one of the supported file formats, use the Export functionality.
 In Advanced Options, you can filter specific groups of strings and edit the filename.

 Uploading translations from a file

 To add translations from a file to a language in the localization project, use the Import functionality.
 If you check the box to overwrite old translations, all the translations in the project will be updated with those in the file.
 Otherwise, only the empty translation fields will be filled in.

 How to view your translation progress

 Clicking on the Stats button in the language page, you’ll be able to see your contribution to the language localization process: Words, Chars, Translations (number of translated strings) and the Percentage of completion.
-If you’re working on a software localization projects with labels, which has a Reference Language set, Reference Words (RC) and Reference Chars (RC) will also visible.
+For localization projects with labels, which have a Reference Language set, you’ll also see Reference Words (RC) and Reference Chars (RC).

 Setting a Reference Language

 This feature only appears if the project owner or an admin has granted you read access to all the languages in the project.
 The translations in the Reference Language you choose will be displayed above the original terms.

 To view previous translation versions, use the History link next to each term.
 This link will not appear if the string was never translated on POEditor.